gferhpc/supercomputing.tue.nl/pages/news/posts/2024-Q1-umbrella-maintenance.md

 * [ ] test
 ---
 * [ ] **Slurm controller**
-* [ ] test: who adds nodes to slurm config?
-TrinityX or no-one?
-Can we make it no-one?
+* [x] test: who adds nodes to slurm config?
+TrinityX or no-one: answer is no-one.
 * [ ] can we write slurm config using own templates and Luna database?
 * [ ] write the actual config
 ---